SCLW/Circuitry-Based-Sound/readme.md

 #### CD4052

-CD4052 can be used for multiplexing one differential channel in a double-pole quad-throw configuration and has two binary control inputs.
+The CD4052 is an analog switch configured as a double-pole, 4-throw (DP4T) multiplexer, allowing for the selection of one of four differential signal pairs.
+It has two binary control inputs for channel selection.

 <!-- IMAGE -->